kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 Each device category was characterized by detailed operational constraints, including minimum runtime requirements, cycle completion requirements, and interdependencies (e.g., washing machine completion before dryer operation).

-### 4.2 Experimental Setup and Mathematical Formulation

-### 4.2.1 Market and Pricing Environment
+##### Market and Pricing Environment

 Our experiments incorporated realistic market conditions representative of European electricity markets:

 1. **Day-Ahead Market Pricing**: Real historical day-ahead market prices from the EPEX SPOT market for the German price zone, featuring:
-   - **Price Range**: -0.09 €/kWh to 0.20 €/kWh (including negative pricing events)
+   - **Price Range**: -0.090 €/kWh to 0.200 €/kWh (including negative pricing events)
-   - **Average Price**: 0.0524 €/kWh across the test period
+   - **Average Price**: 0.0358 €/kWh across the test period (September 2018 - September 2020)
-   - **Price Volatility**: Standard deviation of 0.0234 €/kWh
+   - **Price Volatility**: Standard deviation of 0.0181 €/kWh
-   - **Daily Price Differential**: Average min-to-max spread of 0.0741 €/kWh
+   - **Daily Price Differential**: Average min-to-max spread of 0.0325 €/kWh
+   - **Negative Pricing**: Occurred in 484 hours (2.76% of the time period)

-2. **Price Forecasting Assumptions**: Perfect day-ahead price knowledge was assumed for the primary experiments, consistent with current market operations where day-ahead prices are fixed at noon for the following day.
-A separate sensitivity analysis examined the impact of price forecast errors.
+2. **Price Forecasting Assumptions**: Perfect day-ahead price knowledge was assumed for all experiments, consistent with current market operations where day-ahead prices are determined by 1:00 PM each day for the following 24-hour period through the EPEX SPOT auction mechanism.
+Day-ahead prices are published and fixed in advance, eliminating forecasting uncertainty for operational planning .

-3. **Capacity and Demand Charges**: For the industrial building, additional capacity charges of 82.15 €/kW-month based on the monthly peak demand were applied, reflecting typical commercial rate structures.
+3. **Capacity and Demand Charges**: For the industrial building, additional capacity charges of 82.15 €/kW-month based on the monthly peak demand were applied, reflecting typical commercial rate structures in the German market.

 4. **Grid Export Compensation**: For PV systems, surplus generation exported to the grid was compensated at varying rates:
-   - **Feed-in Tariff**: 0.0823 €/kWh (residential buildings)
+   - **Feed-in Tariff**: 0.082 €/kWh (residential buildings), consistent with current German EEG feed-in tariff rates
-   - **Wholesale Rate**: 0.0405 €/kWh (commercial building)
+   - **Wholesale Rate**: 0.0358 €/kWh (commercial building, based on average day-ahead market price during study period)

+The pricing data covered a comprehensive 2-year period from September 2018 to September 2020, with 34.8% data completeness (17,540 valid hourly price observations out of 50,399 total hours).
+This timeframe captured significant market volatility and provided a robust foundation for analyzing demand response strategies under varying price conditions.

+### 4.2 Simulation Framework and Control Architecture

-### 4.2.2 Device Operational Constraints
+#### 4.2.1 Device Operational Constraints

 The experimental setup enforced realistic operational constraints for all managed devices: